 Celebrations and traditions in Switzerland usually happen around birthdays (carrot cake, anyone?) and religious holidays such as Christmas or Easter.
 Birthday parties usually bring together a child’s close friends and family and involve games, gifts, and, as you can imagine, chocolate.
 Adult birthday parties are much the same, though likely with fewer games and gifts.

 The Swiss celebrate Santa Day on 6 December.
 That’s when Samichlaus and his buddy Schmutzli walk around with their donkey visiting children and bringing small fruits, nuts, and cookies in exchange for poems recited by each child.
-Similar to neighboring European countries, Christmas markets in Switzerland are open in most municipalities in the weeks leading up to Christmas Day.
+Similar to neighboring European countries, Christmas markets are open in most municipalities in the weeks leading up to Christmas in Switzerland.

 Gifts in Switzerland